church-st-chihuahuas/tiffin/README.md

 July 5:

-- Andrew - [last 24] participated in mob programming session, prepared presentation for stakeholder, worked on compiling inputs for assignment on canvas and updated sprint backlog and sprint burndown chart, [next 24] sprint review, sprint retrospective, and sprint planning [impediments] None;
+- Andrew - [Last 24] participated in mob programming session, prepared presentation for stakeholder, worked on compiling inputs for assignment on canvas and updated sprint backlog and sprint burndown chart, [Next 24] sprint review, sprint retrospective, and sprint planning [Impediments] None;

-- Samir - [last 24] Participated in 2 mob programming sessions, fixed alerts on login/signup forms, made UI adjustments , [next 24] Sprint review, retrospective, plan next sprint, learn more about rendering templates in Rails, [impediments] ;
+- Samir - [Last 24] Participated in 2 mob programming sessions, fixed alerts on login/signup forms, made UI adjustments , [Next 24] Sprint review, retrospective, plan next sprint, learn more about rendering templates in Rails, [Impediments] ;

-- Eric - [last 24] Participated in mob programming session over Google Hangout (these last for hours), acted as Scrum Master, updated trello boards [next 24] close the current sprint, incorporate feedback from stakeholder, start a new sprint, [impediments] ;
+- Eric - [Last 24] Participated in mob programming session over Google Hangout (these last for hours), acted as Scrum Master, updated trello boards [Next 24] close the current sprint, incorporate feedback from stakeholder, start a new sprint, [Impediments] ;

-- Christopher -[last 24 ] Participated in mob programming sessions, and updated UI to match wireframes , [next 24] Planning for sprint 2, [impediments] None;
+- Christopher -[Last 24 ] Participated in mob programming sessions, and updated UI to match wireframes , [Next 24] Planning for sprint 2, [Impediments] None;

-- Santiago - [last 24] During mob programming, introduced controllers and model rails generators to the team, reviewed activerecord enum, which provides wonderful DSLs. [next 24] learn about feature testing; figure out better ways to impart knowledge on Rails to the team, [impediments] flash messages not working ;
+- Santiago - [Last 24] During mob programming, introduced controllers and model rails generators to the team, reviewed activerecord enum, which provides wonderful DSLs.
+[Next 24] learn about feature testing; figure out better ways to impart knowledge on Rails to the team, [Impediments] flash messages not working ;

 July 6:  9:15 pm on 06 July 2018